Sustainability Through Education

 To expand the pool of successful buyers and owners, we’re equipping the industry—including lenders, housing finance agencies, and housing counselors—with the tools they need to help consumers make better and more sustainable choices.

-Fannie Mae believes quality homebuyer education and counseling make a difference in successful homeownership.
+Fannie Mae believes quality homebuyer education and housing counseling make a difference in successful homeownership.
 With it, borrowers are better informed and have a clearer understanding of their housing needs, household budget and how to solve potential problems, benefiting both the homebuyer and the lender.
 We encourage all borrowers to engage in some sort of education offered by a qualified provider* before buying their first home and even require it for first-time homebuyers for some of our affordable products like HomeReady mortgage.
-Fannie Mae HomeView™ is our comprehensive online homeownership course that is offered free of charge and can be used to satisfy homeownership education requirements.
+Fannie Mae HomeView™ is our comprehensive online homeownership course that puts homeownership into focus.
+It is offered free of charge and can be used to satisfy homeownership education requirements.
+HomeView is now available in both English and Spanish.

-*A qualified provider must be independent of the lender, with homeownership education content that is aligned with National Industry Standards (NIS) or U.S. Department of Housing and Urban Development (HUD) standards.
+* A qualified provider must be independent of the lender, with homeownership education content that is aligned with National Industry Standards (NIS) or is offered by a housing counseling agency approved by the U.S. Department of Housing and Urban Development (HUD).

 Other considerations of the educational process include: